yasshrai/sqlitewrap/README.md

 Note: Replace "yourusername" in the License section with your actual username or organization name if you use a different one.

-License

-This user authentication system is open-source and available under the MIT License.